tanin47/tip/README.md

 "Useful info" is programmed by you using your fav programming language, and it works with every Mac app.

-For me, who is prone to Repetitive Strain Injury (RSI), Tip reduces hand movement and, thus, reduces the risk of the injury.
+For me, who is prone to Repetitive Strain Injury (RSI), Tip reduces hand movement and, thus, the risk of the injury.
 It also makes me work faster.
 I encourage you to try Tip today!

 Examples